backend-development/backend-development-textbook/source/node_vs_rails.md

 After working through this guide you should

-* understand the differences and similarities of JS and Ruby
+* understand the differences and similarities of JavaScript and Ruby
 * understand the different roles node.js and Rails have

 -------------------------------------------------------------